 If you were not able to submit the details of your Section 80C deductions to your employer timely, you can claim them in your Income Tax Return.

-You can claim them during return filing, even though they don’t appear on your Form 16 since you did not have the time to intimate your employer.
+You can claim them during return filing, even though they don’t appear on your Form 16 since you could not intimate your employer.
 Or you may have made those investments after the last date given by employer for proof submission (but you make investments for deductions before 31st March of the financial year).

 Say you made some investments to claim Section 80C deduction – deposits to PPF, paid life insurance premium or purchased NSCs.
 You can easily claim them while filing your IT Return.
 Have the required details ready with you for e-filing and claim them.